bbauska/front-end-web-ui/README.md

 Let me just restore that index.html back to what it was at the end of the third commit.

-To do that, I could simply say **git checkout -- index.html** and then, if I do git status, it shows that my directory is clean.
+To do that, I could simply say <b>git checkout -- index.html</b> and then, if I do git status, it shows that my directory is clean.

 And basically my directory has been restored to the state at the end of the third commit.